Verbascum blattaria

 Verbascum blattaria, the moth mullein, is a flowering biennial plant belonging to the figwort family Scrophulariaceae.
 A native of Eurasia and North Africa, it has naturalized in the United States and most of Canada since its introduction and has become an invasive species there.
 It has been declared a noxious weed by the state of Colorado.
+However, other states, such as Washington, consider it insignificant in terms of competition with native species.

 Common name

 Verbascum blattaria is more commonly referred to as the moth mullein, so named because of the resemblance of its flower's stamens to a moth’s antennae.
 This is not to be confused with the more popular and widely known common mullein (V. thapsus), a close relative of V. blattaria.

 Description

 The moth mullein is a biennial plant.
 In its first year after sowing, its leaves develop as a basal rosette.
 During this first year, the stem of the plant remains extremely short.
 The leaves of the rosette are oblanceolate with deeply toothed edges and are attached to the stem by short petioles.
 The rosette can grow to a diameter of 16 in during this first year, with each individual leaf reaching a length up to 8 in.
 The mullein forms a fibrous root system with a deep taproot.

 In the second year of growth, the stem grows slender and erect, and can reach a height of 1+1/2 to 3 ft.
 This length of stem is commonly referred to as the flowering stem.
 It usually grows unbranched, and leaves grow alternatively directly off the stem.
 The leaves located on the flowering stem are similar to the leaves of the rosette; however, they tend to be smaller and elliptical with shallow-toothed edges and have sharply pointed tips.
 These leaves can reach a length of 5 in.
 Both the leaves of the rosette and the leaves of the flowering stem are dark green in color and glabrous (hairless).